 Any religion can develop monotonous rules that promote giving.
 But Christianity is supposedly unique since we have a direct relationship with a living God.
 We also claim to possess the intuition to hear our God; but we continue giving in a systematic, repetitive way as if we have a God who is both deaf and mute.
 In this regard, We might as well chisel out stone statues and worship our god like every other religion.

 Stone statues don’t communicate with their worshipers and make requests.
 Every religion develops their own way of worshiping their god, and Christianity follows suit in the same manner with our type of giving.
 We are given the opportunity to entertain requests made by the Spirit of a living God, but instead, we want to be led in the same way that pagans are led.
 We’ve developed ears that cannot hear, and replaced our God with stone lips that do not speak personal instructions.
-Monotonous, calculated giving is the method of pagan worshipers whose God is dead, deaf and dumb.
+Monotonous, calculated giving is the method of pagan worshipers whose God is dead, deaf, and mute.
 Dynamic, radical, and romantic giving is proof of a living God.

 1 Thessalonians 1 for they themselves report what kind of reception you gave us.
 They tell how you turned to God from idols to serve the living and true God

-When i see the plate passed around in church it is much like watching people bringing flowers to a gravestone.
+When I see the plate passed around in church it is much like watching people bringing flowers to a gravestone.

 All cemetery visitors come with the same gift in hand because it seems to be the universally accepted gift for someone who’s been dead to us all week.

 Next time you pass by the cemetery, take time to notice the hundreds of flowers laying out for the dead.
 Do you see jewelry, clothes, a watch, shoes, vacation tickets, or a pedicure coupon?
 No. Because giving flowers, just like everyone else, is the only way we know how to express love to a person who is not part of our lives like they once were.
 We don’t know what they want, nor have we been in touch with them to even instinctively understand what they desire.
 This is because they are DEAD!
-Our relationship with a dead person is one sided.
+Our relationship with a dead person is one-sided.
 We can talk to them, but they don’t talk back.
 This sounds a lot like how Christians want their God to be.
-We want him to hear us when we need something; other than that, we hope He stays dormant to prevent something radical from effecting our comfy lives.
+We want him to hear us when we need something; other than that, we hope He stays dormant to prevent something radical from affecting our comfy lives.

 A living God may spontaneously ask us to give sacrificially which is why pagans prefer their God to be dead.
 With tithing, our calculations allow us the opportunity to protect our most valued treasure from being sacrificed.
 If our God is dead, then we should continue the same pattern of giving practiced by all the other pagan cultures.
 But the effects of a living God is demonstrated through dynamic, or random, or spontaneous gifts that reflect a unique and intimate relationship.